wp-plugins/events-made-easy/readme.txt

 * Feature: events can now also have a featured image, like locations
 * Feature: location list formatting is now possible in the settings, when using the shortcode [events_locations], as it was already for [events_list]
 * Feature: each day in the calendar now also has the short day name as an extra class
+* Feature: list widget now also can choose to show ongoing events or not
 * Extra: included the plugin events-made-easy-frontend-submit, see the dir extras/plugins/events-made-easy-frontend-submit
 * Bugfix: typo fix in eme_events.php influencing location showing
 * Bugfix: typo fix in eme_events.php for a jquery statement